 The winter solstice is the shortest day.
 It offers the shortest period of daylight.
-But the earliest sunsets aren’t on the solstice itself.
-Instead, they come a couple of weeks before the winter solstice.
-If you reside in the temperate regions of the Northern Hemisphere, your earliest sunsets are in early to mid-December.
+However, unless you live close to the Arctic Circle or Antarctic Circle, the earliest sunsets aren’t on or near the solstice itself.
+Instead, the earliest sunsets come before the winter solstice, though the exact date depends on your latitude.
+That means that – if you live at mid-northern latitudes in the Northern Hemisphere – your earliest sunsets are in early to mid-December.

 Why isn’t the earliest sunset on the year’s shortest day?
-You have to think about it in terms of solar noon or midday, the time midway between sunrise and sunset, when the sun reaches its highest point for the day.
+To understand it, try thinking about it in terms of solar noon or midday, the time midway between sunrise and sunset, when the sun reaches its highest point for the day.

 A clock ticks off exactly 24 hours from one noon to the next.
 But the actual days – as measured by the spin of the Earth – are rarely exactly 24 hours long.

 So the exact time of solar noon, as measured by Earth’s spin, shifts in a seasonal way.
 If you measured Earth’s spin from one solar noon to the next, you’d find that – around the time of the December solstice – the time period between consecutive solar noons is actually half a minute longer than 24 hours.

 So – two weeks before the solstice, for example – the sun reaches its noontime position at 11:52 a.m. local standard time.
 Two weeks later – on the winter solstice – the sun reaches its noontime position at 11:59 a.m.
 That’s 7 minutes later.

 The later clock time for solar noon also means a later clock time for sunrise and sunset.

 The result: earlier sunsets before the winter solstice and increasingly later sunrises for a few weeks after the winter solstice.